Service Dog Training and Animal Assisted Therapy (El Paso / Teller / Colorado Springs / Nationwide)

 Temperament

-Buzz thoroughly meets the criteria that I look for in the temperament of a Program Service Dog.
+Buzz thoroughly meets the temperament standards to be a successful MLU Program Service Dog.
 He loves to work, is naturally handler-focused, appropriately social and aware of his environment, recovers quickly and easily, and is pushy in all the right ways.

-Buzz has a happy-go-lucky demeanor, a great on/off switch, and yearns to engage with his handler.
-He easily works through any environment or challenge presented in front of him, yet is soft enough to readily adjust his behavior when it is communicated.
-He is calm, collected, and thoughtful while working, not disrupted by outside stimuli – and will not take on his handler’s emotions.
+Buzz has a happy-go-lucky demeanor, a conditioned on/off switch, and yearns to engage with his Handler.
+He easily works in any environment or through any challenge presented in front of him, yet is soft enough to readily adjust his behavior when communicated.
+He is collected and thoughtful while working, not disrupted by outside stimuli, and will quite literally do anything for his person without a second thought.

-Much like a typical Malinois, Buzz would love to live inside his handler’s skin.
-He might nudge you with his nose (a trained behavior) or push his body into yours for cuddles.
-Occasionally, he will act before he thinks – but for the most part, he learns quickly – and with consistent leadership, he will stop and collect himself before moving forward.
-Buzz is happy to follow me freely around the house, has very nice house manners, and has been taught not to get on furniture unless invited.
-If his bed is nearby and he is being ignored, he will often walk over to it on his own accord to rest.
+Much like a typical Malinois, Buzz would love to live inside his Handler’s skin.
+He might nudge his Handler with his nose (a trained behavior) or push his body into theirs for cuddles.
+In addition, he gives the best Deep Pressure Therapy I have personally ever experienced due to his natural drive to calmly push into pressure.
+Occasionally, he will act before he thinks (he is a young Malinois, after all) – but for the most part, he is quite thoughtful.
+With consistent leadership, he will stop and collect himself before moving forward, and his impulse control will of course continue to improve with maturity.

 Buzz is very biddable (medium to high food/low to medium toy drive), and catches on to learning new concepts quickly.
 As far as tug goes, he will engage, but will typically become disinterested after a few minutes.
 He is not “cookoo eyed” for a ball or tug, as you’d expect a typical Malinois to be.
 Nevrtheless, he is playful and enjoys any type of engagement with his handler.

-While Buzz enjoys working and being with his person, he is not one to get on furniture without permission, try to escape a closed room, bark to be let out, etc. He is comfortable being in a crate or laying on his bed for any period of time, and is used to being flexible with his freedom and sharing it with other dogs in the house.
-He is easy to handle in terms of grooming, vet appointments, etc – he is calm when being bathed and on the grooming table and does not display an ounce of reactivity when being handled.
-My vets love him, and have had nothing to say besides how sweet and easy he is.
+While Buzz is very relationship-driven, he also understands how to be alone at times – he will not try to escape a closed room, bark to be let out, etc. He is comfortable being in a crate or laying in his bed for any period of time, and is used to being flexible with his freedom and sharing it with other dogs in the house.
+He is trained to accept grooming and vet visits, is calm while being bathed, and confident standing on a grooming table or being restrained if needed.
+My vets love him, and have had nothing to say besides how sweet he is.

 For more information about this amazing canine, please Contact Us Now.